COVID-19, Update for Forestry Certificate Holders

 All staff, auditors and agents will follow the official advice in their country regarding hygiene measures.
 We all need to work together to maintain health and safety.

-Communication with your Account Manager should remain the same and we'll continue to deliver a high level of service to you during this challenging time.
+Communication with your Certification Officer or Manager should remain the same and we'll continue to deliver a high level of service to you during this challenging time.
 To enable this, we have equipped all of our staff to be able to work from home.

 We remain fully committed to supporting your business and ensuring the continuation of your certification throughout these challenging times.

-We'll continue to update our Forestry News pages with any new information or guidance as it becomes available.
+We'll continue to update this web page with any new information or guidance as it becomes available.